Microboys/micronet/README.md

 **micro:net** is a classroom activity that aims to introduce students to some interesting concepts in computer networks in a hands-on way.
 Rather than static diagrams of a network or web-based simulations, students can play around with a *physical* network of micro:bits scattered around the room.
 By adding, removing or just moving micro:bits and seeing the messages exchanged between them, students can get a sense of the simple rules that can make a collection of dumb micro:bits operate as a dynamic network.

-The activity doesn't assume any particular year group and can be useful for covering things like what a network is to more morer advanced topics like [Link State Routing](https://en.wikipedia.org/wiki/Link-state_routing_protocol) which we've used to implement micro:net.
+The activity doesn't assume any particular year group and can be useful for covering the basics of what a network is to more more advanced topics like [Link State Routing](https://en.wikipedia.org/wiki/Link-state_routing_protocol) which we've used to implement micro:net.

 *Video and some lesson plan ideas coming soon!*